ChunkyTofuStudios/native_geofence/README.md

   <dt><b>What is geofencing?</b></dt>
   <dd>A way for your app to be alerted when the user enters or exits a geographical region.
 You might use geofences to perform location-related tasks.
 For example, to setup reminders when the user leaves their house.</dd>
   <dt><b>What are the plugin requirements?</b></dt>
   <dd>iOS 14+ and Android API 29+.
-You will also need to obtain location permission from the user.</dd>
+You will also need to obtain background location permission from the user.</dd>
 </dl>

 ## Features